susithrj/BULK_PAYMENT_OPTIMIZATION/README.md

 ### Optimizing Bulk Payments: A 20x Improvement with PL/SQL Stored Procedures

-In today's fast-paced financial environment, optimizing processing time for bulk cash payments is critical.
-In a recent project, we achieved a 10x improvement in processing time by leveraging PL/SQL procedures, delegating database-related operations directly to the database server.
+In the realm of financial services, processing bulk cash and holding payments efficiently is crucial for maintaining smooth operations and ensuring timely transactions.
+Our recent project aimed to optimize the processing time for these bulk payments, and through the use of PL/SQL stored procedures, we achieved a remarkable 20x reduction in processing times, adding substantial value to our operational workflows.
 This article provides an overview of the challenges we faced, the solutions we implemented, and the results of our optimization efforts.

 #### The Problem